AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/aep.md

 To store the event data, you must create a Dataset that conforms to the schema definition.
 A dataset is a storage and management construct for a collection of data, typically a table, that contains a schema (columns) and fields (rows).

--   In the browser, navigate to the __Adobe Experience Platform__ product Home Screen(for example, <https://experience.adobe.com/#/@YOUR-ORG-NAME/sname:prod/platform/home>)
+1. In the browser, navigate to the __Adobe Experience Platform__ product Home Screen.
+For example, <https://experience.adobe.com/#/@YOUR-ORG-NAME/sname:prod/platform/home>.

 -   Locate the __Datasets__ menu in the left navigation section, and click __Create dataset__ button from the top-right section.